dear-ritesh/Pizza-Performance-Dashboard/README.md

 ### Tools

-- Excel: For initial data analysis and manipulation.[download here](https://microsoft.com)
+- Excel: For initial data analysis and manipulation.

 - SQL: For data modeling and querying.